ahnpj/incident-response-and-investigations/intrusion-and-lateral-movement-investigations/windows-intrusion-lifecycle-lateral-movement-investigation/investigation-walkthrough.md

 </details>

+<a id="4-file-extraction--malware-artifact-analysis"></a>

 <details>
 <summary><strong>▶ 4) File Extraction & Malware Artifact Analysis</strong><br>
 → tracing when malicious archives were extracted and payloads staged after administrative control
 </summary></br>

-*Goal:* Identify when malicious archives were extracted and how malware payloads were staged on the host using Sysmon process and file creation evidence.
+**Goal:** Identify when malicious archives were extracted and how malware payloads were staged on the host using Sysmon process and file creation evidence.

-<a id="4-file-extraction--malware-artifact-analysis"></a>

 <!--
 - [🔷 4.1) Identifying the Extracted Compressed File](https://github.com/ahnpj/incident-response-and-investigations/blob/main/intrusion-and-lateral-movement-investigations/windows-intrusion-lifecycle-lateral-movement-investigation/investigation-walkthrough.md#-41-identifying-the-extracted-compressed-file)